George S. Patton: Sword design

 Patton graduated from this school in June 1915.
 He was originally intended to return to the 15th Cavalry, which was bound for the Philippines.
 Fearing this assignment would dead-end his career, Patton travelled to Washington, D.C., during 11 days of leave and convinced influential friends to arrange a reassignment for him to the 8th Cavalry at Fort Bliss, Texas, anticipating that instability in Mexico might boil over into a full-scale civil war.
-In the meantime, Patton was selected to participate in the 1916 Summer Olympics, but that Olympiad was cancelled due to World War I.
+In the meantime, Patton was selected to participate in the 1916 Summer Olympics scheduled to be held in Berlin, but that Olympiad was cancelled due to World War I.

 Pancho Villa Expedition

 In 1915, Lieutenant Patton was assigned to border patrol duty with A Troop of the 8th Cavalry, based in Sierra Blanca.
-During his time in the town, Patton took to wearing his M1911 Colt .45 in his belt rather than a holster.
+During his time in the town, Patton took to wearing his Colt M1911 in his belt rather than a holster.
 His firearm discharged accidentally one night in a saloon, so he swapped it for an ivory-handled Colt Single Action Army revolver, a weapon that would later become an icon of Patton's image.

 In March 1916, Mexican forces loyal to Pancho Villa crossed into New Mexico and raided the border town of Columbus.
 The violence in Columbus killed several Americans.
 In response, the U.S. launched the Pancho Villa Expedition into Mexico.
 Chagrined to discover that his unit would not participate, Patton appealed to expedition commander John J. Pershing, and was named his personal aide for the expedition.
 This meant that Patton would have some role in organizing the effort, and his eagerness and dedication to the task impressed Pershing.
 Patton modeled much of his leadership style after Pershing, who favored strong, decisive actions and commanding from the front.
 As an aide, Patton oversaw the logistics of Pershing's transportation and acted as his personal courier.